 Fitzwilliam College Olympians

-As of London 2012, there have been - to our knowledge - ten Fitzwilliam Olympians.
+As of Rio 2016, there have been - to our knowledge - ten Fitzwilliam Olympians.
 The two most recent are women: Fiona McIntosh and Sarah Winckless.
 They are Fitzwilliam's first female Olympians; the College only having begun to admit women in 1979.

 The full list of Fitzwilliam's Olympians is as follows: